pharquissandas/RISC-V-T19/rtl/README.md

-# 32-bit Single-Cycle RISC-V CPU (RV32I Subset)
+# 32-bit Single-Cycle RISC-V CPU (RV32I — Stretch Goal 3 Level)

-This repository contains the SystemVerilog implementation of a **32-bit RISC-V CPU** core based on a **single-cycle architecture**.
-The project evolved from an initial reduced implementation to a more complete design supporting a significant subset of the RV32I instruction set.

----
+This branch contains the SystemVerilog implementation of our single-cycle RV32I processor, built on top of the Lab 4 reduced RISC-V CPU and extended into a complete architectural design.
+The core supports **all RV32I base instructions**, excluding only FENCE, ECALL/EBREAK, and CSR instructions—meeting the specification of **Stretch Goal 3: Full RV32I Design**.
+This extended instruction coverage was completed before constructing the pipelined CPU, and provided a stable, fully verified baseline for the later stages of the project.

 ## Project Contributors